Praveensanala07/Weather_Application/README.md

 ## Description

 A small-scale web app designed to provide real-time weather information.
 It integrates HTML for structure, CSS for styling, JavaScript for dynamic interactions, and a Weather API for data retrieval.
 Users can access current conditions and forecasts by specifying a location.
+And also the background video of the webpage changes with respect to the weather condition

 ---